 This course is composed of Intro to Christian Ethics and Christian Stewardship.
 Intro to Christian Ethics invites students to evaluate their responsibilities according to the demands of Scripture and discern how these demands relate to their effectiveness in ministry.
 Christian Stewardship teaches students how to be effective and responsible with the time, talents, and resources which they have been given, all from a Biblical perspective.
 Students will learn how to steward these gifts well by learning how to manage time, set and accomplish goals, and evaluate priorities.

 Marriage and Family Dynamics

-This course covers biblical principles for Christian relationships, including an in-depth look at differing personalities and gifting of believers, using the books of Romans and Corinthians, in order to gain an understanding of the uniqueness of each individual.
-Following this is instruction on how to develop tolerance, balance and spiritual maturity.
-Then a practical, but detailed approach is taken in examining the biblical basis and mandate for the marriage relationship including the purpose of marriage, and seven basic designs of marriage.
-Consideration is given to male and female traits, principles of communication, courtship, marriage, maintaining harmony and child rearing.
+This course covers biblical principles for Christian relationships, including an in-depth look at differing personalities and gifting of believers, using the books of Romans and 1 Corinthians, in order to gain an understanding of the uniqueness of each individual, followed by instruction on how to develop tolerance, balance and spiritual maturity.
+Then a practical, but detailed approach is taken to examining the Biblical basis and mandate for the marriage relationship including the purpose of marriage, and seven basic designs of marriage.
+Consideration is given to male/female traits, principles of communication, courtship, marriage, maintaining harmony and child rearing.
 Reading and writing assignments are geared specifically to stimulate further learning and research into the subject.

 Beginning riding instruction is given for differing levels of English and Western seats.
 In riding, much emphasis is placed upon balance, position, and correct usage of aids.
 Riders progress at their own rate of development and as skills are developed, riders gradually move to more difficult exercises.